Supreme Court sides with designer opposed to making same-sex wedding websites in case over LGBTQ rights and free speech

 Smith filed a lawsuit against the state, but lost in the lower courts.
 A federal appeals court said that while her wedding websites are "pure speech," the state had a compelling interest in ensuring access to her services.

-Smith appealed to the Supreme Court, and the justices considered during oral arguments in December whether states like Colorado can, in applying their anti-discrimination laws, compel an artist to express a message they disagree with.
+Smith appealed to the Supreme Court, and the justices considered during oral arguments in December whether states like Colorado can, in applying their public accommodations laws, compel an artist to express a message they disagree with.

 The latest Supreme Court dispute over LGBTQ rights